-Thomas H. Dupree, Jr. is a partner in the Washington, DC office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s litigation department and its Appellate and Constitutional Law practice group, and serves as the hiring partner for the DC office.
+Thomas H. Dupree Jr. is co-partner in charge of the Washington, DC office of Gibson, Dunn & Crutcher, co-chair of the firm’s nationwide Appellate and Constitutional Law practice group, and a member of the firm’s litigation department.

 Mr. Dupree is an experienced trial and appellate advocate.
-He has argued more than 80 appeals in the federal courts, including in all thirteen circuits as well as the United States Supreme Court.
+He has argued more than 100 appeals in the federal courts, including in all thirteen circuits as well as the United States Supreme Court.
 He has represented clients throughout the country in a wide variety of trial and appellate matters, including cases involving punitive damages, class actions, product liability, arbitration, intellectual property, employment, and constitutional challenges to federal and state statutes.
+Chambers and Partners has named Mr. Dupree one of the leading appellate lawyers in the United States every year from 2012 through 2023, and The Legal 500 has similarly recognized Mr. Dupree for years as one of the nation’s “leading lawyers.”

-In 2007, Mr. Dupree was appointed Deputy Assistant Attorney General.
-He served in the Civil Division at the U.S. Department of Justice from 2007 to 2009, ultimately becoming the Principal Deputy Assistant Attorney General.
+Mr. Dupree previously served in the United States Department of Justice.
+He was appointed Deputy Assistant Attorney General for the Civil Division, and later became the Principal Deputy Assistant Attorney General.
 In that capacity, he served as the division’s second-in-command, overseeing the more than 900 lawyers in the Civil Appellate, Commercial, Federal Programs and Torts branches, as well as the Office of Immigration Litigation and the Office of Consumer Litigation.
 Mr. Dupree was responsible for managing many of the government’s most significant cases involving regulatory, commercial, constitutional and national security matters on behalf of virtually all of the federal agencies, the White House, and senior federal officials.
 Before being named the division’s top deputy, Mr. Dupree ran its largest litigating branch, managing a staff of 280 lawyers.

 Legal Times has called Mr. Dupree “no stranger to high-profile work.”
 Among other things, he played a substantial role in the successful representation of George W. Bush before the United States Supreme Court in Bush v.
 Gore, and represented New England Patriots quarterback Tom Brady in challenging his “Deflategate” suspension.